 I heard from readers about their favorite streaming shows, so I’ve included some of those here.
 (Note: Our list is only for original streaming shows, not shows that aired on broadcast or cable networks first.
 That’s a whole different can of worms, and maybe we’ll tackle that soon.)

-▪ “Black Mirror” – Think of this as a contemporary “Twilight Zone.”
+▪ “Black Mirror” – Think of this as a contemporary, darker “Twilight Zone.”
 Each season is a series of standalone episodes connected by an overall theme of anxiety over modern technology.
 Like so many of our favorites, it’s British.
-It features well known actors from both the U.K. and U.S. – Bryce Dallas Howard, Jesse Plemons, Cherry Jones and Gugu Mbatha-Raw are just a few of the stars featured.
+It’s also probably best consumed an episode or two at a time, to avoid putting yourself in an apprehensive state.
+It’s heavy stuff.
+The series features well-known actors from both the U.K. and U.S. – Bryce Dallas Howard, Jesse Plemons, Cherry Jones and Gugu Mbatha-Raw are just a few of the stars featured.
 The fourth season just released on Netflix.

-▪ “Ozark” – In this crime thriller, Jason Bateman is a financial planner who moves his family from Chicago to the Ozarks after a money laundering scheme goes wrong and he’s at the brutal mercy of a drug cartel.
+▪ “Ozark” – In this crime thriller – think “Breaking Bad” meets “Justified” – Jason Bateman is a financial planner who moves his family from Chicago to the Ozarks after a money laundering scheme goes wrong and he ends up at the brutal mercy of a drug cartel.
+Or two.
 Laura Linney stars as his wife.
-Only one season on Netflix, but it has been renewed.
+There’s only one season on Netflix, but it has been renewed.

 ▪ “Broadchurch” – This acclaimed British crime series originated on ITV in Great Britain, but for Americans, it’s essentially the same as a Netflix original.
 The show, set in the small seaside town of Broadchurch, stars David Tennant and only has three seasons.
 The first involves the murder of an 11-year-old boy and the second deals primarily with the murder trial.
 For the third and final season, the plot jumps ahead three years in time to investigate a brutal rape.